-On May 24, 2019, Rio Grande entered into two lump-sum separated turnkey ("LSTK") EPC agreements with Bechtel for the construction of (i) two LNG trains with expected aggregate production capacity up to approximately 11.74 mtpa, two 180,000m3 full containment LNG tanks, one marine loading berth, related utilities and facilities, and all related appurtenances thereto, together with certain additional work options (the "Trains 1 and 2 EPC Agreement") and (ii) an LNG train with expected production capacity of up to approximately 5.87 mtpa, related utilities and facilities, and all related appurtenances thereto (the "Train 3 EPC Agreement") and 2 EPC Agreement, the "EPC Agreements").
-As of December 31, 2021, we have issued six limited notices to proceed to Bechtel under the Trains 1 and 2 EPC Agreement.
+Rio Grande is party to two lump-sum separated turnkey ("LSTK") EPC agreements with Bechtel for the construction of (i) two LNG trains with expected aggregate production capacity up to approximately 11.74 mtpa, two 180,000m3 full containment LNG tanks, one marine loading berth, related utilities and facilities, and all related appurtenances thereto, together with certain additional work options (the "Trains 1 and 2 EPC Agreement") and (ii) an LNG train with expected production capacity of up to approximately 5.87 mtpa, related utilities and facilities, and all related appurtenances thereto (the "Train 3 EPC Agreement" and together with the Trains 1 and 2 EPC Agreement, the "EPC Agreements").
+As of December 31, 2022, we have issued eight limited notices to proceed to Bechtel under the Trains 1 and 2 EPC Agreement.